 Q. What opportunities of blocks are you referring to?

-Joost: Let’s say you have a Q&A section on your site.
-If you add structured data to you Q&A block it’s directly clear to Google that this block provides answers to certain questions and what these questions and answers are.
+Joost: Let’s say you have a FAQ section on your site.
+If you add structured data to your FAQ block it’s directly clear to Google that this block provides answers to certain questions and what these questions and answers are.
 Therefore it’s easier for Google to match them up with a certain query.
 Because of the structured way, it’s set up it’s easier to point to an answer directly, which could be an advantage for voice search as well.
 Voice search typically works well if it can read out loud one singular answer to a question.

 Q. If you have content blocks with structured data, does that increase your chance of ranking?